-Potable water shall not contain microbes that can lead to disease.
-When suspecting an outbreak of a contagious disease, it is important to locate the source and eliminate it quickly, thereby preventing spreading.
-To be able to do this, it is necessary to have an emergency preparedness plan, see 3.6.
-Sufficient preventive safety measures are achieved only by building good potable water systems and having sufficient internal control.
+Potable water should not contain microbes that can lead to disease.
+If an outbreak of a contagious or other disease is suspected, locate the source and eliminate it quickly, thereby preventing its spread.
+An emergency preparedness plan should be introduced, see 3.6.
+Sufficient preventive safety measures are achieved only by building good potable water systems with sufficient internal control.